gracewashere/graysonwright.com/source/projects/openreferral.markdown

 ## My Role

-Since I joined the project in January,
+For the year that I worked on the project,
-I've been the lead developer on the team.
+I was the lead developer on the team.
 I spend a lot of time
 onboarding and coordinating the efforts of several volunteers, in addition to standard development work.

-I've also been able to apply some of my consulting experience to the project.
-Over the past few months, I've advocated strongly for user testing and group design exercises - both have had big impacts on the direction of the project.
+I advocated for and led user testing and group design exercises - both have had big impacts on the direction of the project.

 ## Process